 He also stressed that there is no need for the EIS as the current system of paying termination and lay-off benefits under the law and payment of retrenchment benefits under collective agreements is effective enough.

 Only time will tell whether the implementation of this scheme will be a success or end up clashing with the Active Labour Market Policies (ALMPs), which is a responsibility of the government.

-Human Resources Minister Datuk Seri Richard Riot reiterated that the implementation of the EIS would ensure that the social security network of retrenched workers are guaranteed.
+Human Resources Minister Datuk Seri Richard Riot reiterated that the implementation of the EIS would ensure that the social security network of retrenched workers is guaranteed.
 As it is, Socso has already received 33 applications for the interim benefit payment from workers who have lost their jobs this year since the scheme came into force on January 1.

 “Although the EIS is being opposed by employers, the scheme is important to act as a safety net and ensure that retrenched workers are protected.

-“If EIS is implemented immediately, private sector workers who have been retrenched will be able to receive temporary financial assistance for up to six months,” said Riot.
+“If EIS is implemented immediately, private-sector workers who have been retrenched will be able to receive temporary financial assistance for up to six months,” said Riot.